 It is your responsibility to know the Texas laws and regulations having to do with carrying a gun in Texas.
 This includes where you can and cannot carry (prohibited locations), no gun signs, self defense laws and much more.
 The Texas LTC class goes in depth into the gun laws of Texas.

 Whether you decide to get an LTC or not, the information gained from the LTC class is critical for everyone to have.

 Permitless/Constitutional Carry Explained

-Yes.
-They are two different terms that both refer to the same concept of carrying a gun without a license.
+Yes and no. They are two different terms that both refer to the same concept of carrying a gun without a license.